joshlong/joshlong.github.io-content/content/jl/blogPost/reactive_spring_book_v15.md

 <img src="https://api.joshlong.com/media/books/reactive-spring/cover.png"  width="400" style = "float: left; margin-right:10px" />

 Hi, Spring fans!
-I've decided to update my [_Reactive Spring Book_](https://reactivespring.io).
+I've decided to update my [**_Reactive Spring_**](https://reactivespring.io) book.
 I released the first edition in 2020.
 I want to get a minor update out of the way before Spring Framework 5 and Spring Boot 3 arrive.
 Then, once that generation lands and the ecosystem stabilizes around it, I hope to release another update.

 I'll make the finished update available on Amazon for Kindle and print editions once it's done.
 If you want to get your hands on the unfinished draft, it's available on  [Leanpub.com/reactive-spring](https://leanpub.com/reactive-spring).